Economy of Africa: Foreign aid

-Food shipments in case of dire local shortage are generally uncontroversial; but as Amartya Sen has shown, most famines involve a local lack of income rather than of food.
-In such situations, food aid—as opposed to financial aid—has the effect of destroying local agriculture and serves mainly to benefit Western agribusiness which are vastly overproducing food as a result of agricultural subsidies.
+Since 1960, Africa has received billions of dollars in aid.
+In the last 30 years alone, one estimate puts aid to the continent at $1.2 trillion, though distributed very unevenly across the continent.
+In this time, African economies have developed.
+Life expectancy and populations have both risen dramatically, and absolute poverty has fallen.
+The rise in living standards has been relatively meagre, and few African countries have achieved the rapid economic growth seen in much of Asia, in South Korea, China, Vietnam, Indonesia, India or Bangladesh, in the same period.

-Historically, food aid is more highly correlated with excess supply in Western countries than with the needs of developing countries.
-Foreign aid has been an integral part of African economic development since the 1980s.
+Historically, food aid is more highly correlated with excess supply than with the needs of developing countries.
+Foreign aid has been an integral part of African economic development since the 1980s, according to the Economist.

 The aid model has been criticized for supplanting trade initiatives.
 Growing evidence shows that foreign aid has made the continent poorer.
 One of the biggest critics of the aid development model is economist Dambisa Moyo (a Zambian economist based in the US), who introduced the Dead Aid model, which highlights how foreign aid has been a deterrent for local development.

 Today, Africa faces the problem of attracting foreign aid in areas where there is potential for high income from demand.
 It is in need of more economic policies and active participation in the world economy.
 As globalization has heightened the competition for foreign aid among developing countries, Africa has been trying to improve its struggle to receive foreign aid by taking more responsibility at the regional and international level.
-In addition, Africa has created the ‘Africa Action Plan’ in order to obtain new relationships with development partners to share responsibilities regarding discovering ways to receive aid from foreign investors.
+In addition, Africa has created the Africa Action Plan in order to obtain new relationships with development partners to share responsibilities regarding discovering ways to receive aid from foreign investors.

+Nevertheless, foreign aid to Africa also gives Africa positive effect.
+Greg Mills is director of the Brenthurst Foundation, a South African think-tank funded partly by the Oppenheimer family.
+Mills considers that the failure of aid to create faster development is a political failure, not an economic one.

 Trade blocs and multilateral organizations

 The African Union is the largest international economic grouping on the continent.
-The confederation's goals include the creation of a free trade area, a customs union, a single market, a central bank, and a common currency (see African Monetary Union), thereby establishing economic and monetary union.
-The current plan is to establish an African Economic Community with a single currency by 2023.
+The confederation's goals include the creation of a free trade area (established in 2018), a customs union (African Union Passport), a single market, a central bank (African Central Bank), and a common currency (African Monetary Union), thereby establishing an economic and monetary union.
 The African Investment Bank is meant to stimulate development.
 The AU plans also include a transitional African Monetary Fund leading to an African Central Bank.
 Some parties support development of an even more unified United States of Africa.

 International monetary and banking unions include: